HOW TO STRAIGHTEN CURLY HAIR: 7 STEPS TO SMOOTH, STRAIGHT HAIR

 How to Straighten Curly Hair

 Before attempting to straighten your curls, you need to get rid of any product residue or buildup in your hair.
-Use a hair straightening shampoo and conditioner specifically formulated to control frizz and prep your hair for straightening.
+Use an anti-frizz shampoo and conditioner specifically formulated to control frizz and prep your hair for straightening.

 To add even more protection against heat damage, use a heat straight flat-iron spray with a strengthening keratin complex.
 Be sure to coat every strand liberally to achieve maximum smoothness and frizz control.